-At around 12 months, your child will start using words to communicatewith you.
-His babble will start turning into real words.
+At around 12 months, your child will start using words to talk to you.
 Your child might also enjoy saying the same word over and over.
 There will probably be a lot of made-up words too.

-Your child will begin to put two words together as she nears two years – for example, ‘mummy car’, ‘me go’ or ‘sock foot’.
-Words like ‘the’ and ‘is’ will be missing in these two-word sentences.
-She’ll use only a few descriptive words at this age – for example, ‘big’, ‘red’ or ‘sunny’.
-Her word combinations will consist mainly of nouns and some verbs (‘dog eat’, ‘car go’).
+At around two years, your child will start putting two words together – for example, ‘mummy car’ or ‘me go’.
+They’ll use only a few descriptive words at this age – for example, ‘big’ or ‘red’.
+Their word combinations will consist mainly of nouns and some verbs (‘dog eat’, ‘car go’).

-Your child will use a range of speech sounds, but it’s normal for him to pronounce words differently from the way adults say them.
-For example, he might say ‘tar’ instead of ‘car’, or he might leave off the ends of words altogether, like ‘ca’ instead of ‘cat’.
+Your child will use a range of speech sounds, but it’s normal for toddlers to pronounce words differently from the way adults say them.
+For example, your child might say ‘tar’ instead of ‘car’, or your child might leave off the ends of words altogether, like ‘ca’ instead of ‘cat’.

 Your child’s pronunciation will often be hard to understand.
-But by the time she’s two years old, someone who doesn’t know her well should be able to understand about half of what she says.
+But by the time they’re two years old, someone who doesn’t know them well should be able to understand about half of what they say.